getfoxio/landingpage/landingpage-react/README.md

 ## Dependencies

-Project imports the `jsbundle/dist/esm` bundle to fetch user data from API endpoint.
-It's placed in the `src/lib` folder.
+Project imports the `jsbundle/dist/esm` javascript bundle and requests for user's data from API endpoint.
+The bundle file is located in the `src/lib` folder.

 ## Build